infogulch/caddy-zone-manager/README.md

    records into typed libdns records.
 2. **Mark protected RRsets:** scan every live record through the configured protection policies.
-Any `(name, type)` pair containing at least one protected record is flagged — it is never written or deleted.
+Any `(name, type)` pair containing at least one protected record is flagged to never be written or deleted.
 3. **Plan creates/updates:** for each declared RRset:
    - If the RRset is live-protected (data-dependent, e.g. an `HTTPS` record Caddy has augmented with an `ech=` param your declaration doesn't carry)